Manage Document Properties with Node.js via C++

 • System-defined (built-in) properties: Built-in properties contain general information about the document like document title, author name, document statistics and so on.

-• User-defined (custom) properties: Custom properties defined by the end user in the form of name-value pair.
+• User-defined (custom) properties: Custom properties defined by the end user in the form of a name‑value pair.

 How to Manage Document Properties Using Microsoft Excel

 Microsoft Excel allows you to manage the document properties of the Excel files in a WYSIWYG manner.
-Please follow the below steps to open the Properties dialog in Excel 2016.
+Please follow the steps below to open the Properties dialog in Excel 2016.

 1. From the File menu, select Info.